White Claw Hard Seltzer: Facilities

 Mark Anthony Brewing, the subsidiary company that produces White Claw in the U.S., operates a manufacturing plant in Glendale, Arizona, and a distribution center in Hillside, New Jersey.
-Another manufacturing plant was opened in Richland County, South Carolina, in May 2022.
+In May 2022, Mark Anthony Brewing opened a 1.3 million-square-foot manufacturing plant in Richland County, South Carolina, with capacity to package approximately 80 million cases per year of White Claw Hard Seltzer, Mike's Hard Lemonade, and related brands.
+The design-build project was constructed by Clayco, with Lamar Johnson Collaborative as architect of record, and was later named Best Manufacturing Project in ENR Southeasts 2023 Best Projects competition.